jenkins-x/jx-docs/content/news/jenkinsworld-2019-takeaways.md

   [GitOps for Blogging, Why Not?](https://github.com/cb-technologists/blog) demonstrates a nice GitOps example.

-## Get involved with the Jenkins Community
+## Getting involved with the Jenkins Community

-Multiple presenters recommended the [Jenkins X slack channels](https://jenkins-x.io/community/) as the best source of help and information.
+Multiple presenters recommended the [Jenkins X Slack channels](https://jenkins-x.io/community/) as the best source of help and information.
 For more ways to get involved, see the [Jenkins X community page](https://jenkins-x.io/community/).
 I'll see you there.